capu-bia/fingerprint-r503-mqtt/README.md

 * wait 5 seconds
 * press again reset button

-Device will reboot in config mode and Fingerprint-Setup WiFi network will come back again.
+The device will reboot in config mode and Fingerprint-Setup WiFi network will come back again.

 NB: reset will *NOT* reset any registered fingerprints on the sensor.

 ## Integration

-Everything will be controlled sending and receiving MQTT messages.
+Everything will be controlled by sending and receiving MQTT messages.
 If you are using [Home Assistant](https://www.home-assistant.io/) you can both send and receive messages in:

 **Configuration -> Integration -> MQTT - CONFIGURE**

-Then you can set topic to send to json messages, and topic to listen to for incoming messages.
+Then you can set a topic to send to json messages, and a topic to listen to for incoming messages.

 Topics must include the given *gate* name, following this table: